 Affordable Culinary Souvenirs from Poland

 First of all – bring honey.
-Poland produces a number of delicious options (for more information, see our article on EU Certified honeys).
+Poland produces a number of delicious options.
 You can find honeydew and buckwheat honey in almost every shop.
 Poland is still quite forested, hence the popularity of honeydew from deciduous and coniferous trees.
 Honey from the latter is mostly produced from honeydew derived from silver fir, with the addition of spruce or pine, and has the aroma of resin and a mild, sweet flavour.
 Poles also like buckwheat honey, which has the aroma of buckwheat flowers and a distinctive taste.
 Both taste great on a slice of good bread with butter.
 Or maybe try rapeseed honey?
 It is very sweet and has a strong scent reminiscent of blooming rapeseed.
 It crystallises very quickly – a few days after it is collected.
 Before you buy any honey, check to make sure that it was actually produced in Poland.

 Poland is a major producer of fruit – it’s enough to mention their strawberries, apples, cherries, and plums.
 Plum preserves are a typically Polish and unique gift.
 The preserves were once prepared with ripe plums in every house at the turn of September and October.
 The fruit was roasted for hours – and sometimes even days – in copper stills to complete the process of evaporation and achieve a dark, almost brown, colour.
 No additional sugar was added.
 Polish cuisine is also known for its preparation of wild berries.
 For hundreds of years, these small fruits have been processed in various ways.
 Jam with forest blueberries is very popular and tastes great on a piece of crunchy bread or added to crepes or pancakes.
 On the other hand, lingonberries – also popular in Scandinavian cuisine – and rowan berries blend perfectly with red meats, like duck, goose, and venison.
 These preserves and jams are available in almost any food shop.